- Faculty and Staff

 “I stand with him and for him and his issues…He believed in something and courageously stood for it, something more of us need to do."

+It takes a similar level of commitment, persistence and drive to make it as a female leader in a male dominated sport.
 Throughout her career, Smith shared, she always tried every possible avenue, calling and emailing weekly, even when it didn’t seem likely she would receive a call or message back.

 “Don’t ignore a door, a doorbell or a phone call,” she said “Tackle it.”